themanyone/FindAImage/README.md

 `xdg-open album.html`

 Search for text captions in the browser by pressing `CTRL+F`.
 It will scroll to the image in question.
 Right click on your mug shots to copy them, paste them to social media, etc. You could also publish the album on a web server, [github pages](https://pages.github.com/), or [google drive](https://dev.to/matinmollapur0101/how-to-use-google-drive-to-host-your-website-1oen).
 Or good old-fashioned `lftp` to your server box.

+## Advanced usage

+Some javascript has been added to alternately show and hide groups of images based on what you type into a search bar.
+For an example of this, look in the `memes` directory.
+You may use this so long as it doesn't become a hidden part of a commercial product.

 ## Closing thoughts